dolittle/Runtime/Source/Events.Relativity/README.md

 ## Protobuf

 We're using [gRPC](https://www.grpc.io) for communication which relies on protobuf.
-All services exposed are exposed through `.proto` files.
+All available services and messages are defined through `.proto` files.
 After changing these you need to generate the source by running the following in your shell:

 ```shell